Identity Cloud

 3. Click Import to bring the collection into your workspace.

-The Identity Cloud Postman collection uses a number of variables to populate the requests.
-These variables are stored at collection level.
-To view them, click on the top level of the collection menu (labelled "ForgeRock Identity Cloud Collection"), then select the Variables tab.
+These variables are stored at the collection level.
+To view them, click on the top level of the collection menu labeled PingOne Advanced Identity Cloud Collection, and then select the Variables tab.

 To edit the variables, enter new values in the INITIAL VALUE column.
 Then click Save to make the edits permanent.